September 27, 2019

 Here’s the question we should ask more often, “Did you receive the Holy Spirit when you believed?”
 And we should begin by asking the question of ourselves.

 I was baptized as a baby, in the name of the Father and the Son and the Holy Spirit, and I am certain I received the Holy Spirit and yet I had no idea of it.
 I believe the Holy Spirit protected and preserved and prepared me for the day when I could claim faith for myself.
 At the age of twelve I was baptized again.
-Whether my records slipped through the ecclesiological cracks or the pastor adjudged that my first baptism didn’t “take” I know not.
+Whether my records slipped through the ecclesiological cracks or the pastor adjudged that my first baptism didn’t “take,” I do not know.
 Did I receive the Holy Spirit again?
 I’m not sure.

 The confusing thing about today’s text surrounds whether these “disciples” were actually “Christians” or not.
 They had John’s baptism, which was not Christian baptism, yet they “believed.”
 I’m just not sure how to sort this.
 Here’s a shot.
 A person is not saved by baptism but by grace through faith in Jesus Christ.
 Baptism publicly seals faith with an outward sign of an inward grace.
 Frankly, I don’t think a person can “believe” in Jesus Christ without the active working of the Holy Spirit.
 So whether a true “believer” has “heard” about the Holy Spirit or not, they have in point of fact received the Holy Spirit if they have indeed exercised saving faith in Jesus Christ.

 Back to my twelve year old self.
 I suppose by then I had heard of the Holy Spirit, but that was about the extent of it.
-So again, for me the answer to the question, “Did you receive the Holy Spirit when you believed,” was yes….. and no. In retrospect, I survived junior high, high school and most of college doing my best to be a Christian while living a fairly compromised life without any real sense of this “Gift of God” apparently lying dormant in my soul.
+So again, for me the answer to the question, “Did you receive the Holy Spirit when you believed,” was yes . . . and no. In retrospect, I survived junior high, high school, and most of college doing my best to be a Christian while living a fairly compromised life without any real sense that this “Gift of God” was apparently lying dormant in my soul.